FIRE SAFETY TRAINING

 Fire Safety Training

-FireCare Security & Electrical Ltd offers two types of fire safety training
+FireCare Security & Electrical Ltd offers two types of onsite fire safety training:

 - Basic fire awareness

-- Fire Warden and Fire Marshall training
+- Fire warden and fire marshal training